Westhaven School Subject Strategy

 During Working Skills and Enterprise lessons, learners are assessed continually and informally using the Working Skills for Life learning ladders.

 Work Experience and Careers at Westhaven

 At Westhaven School we pride ourselves in the range of work experience opportunities we provide for our learners.
 Through continuous work forging strong relationships with employers and volunteer groups we are able to offer work experience placements to all learners in both year 10 and year 11.

 We recognise the importance of parental views in placement suitability and because of this, we work in collaboration with all families when researching, finding and securing placements.

 Work experience at Westhaven is just one piece of the puzzle that makes up our “Pathways to Employment” careers programme and we are continually striving to improve the way we provide career opportunities throughout the school.

-The employer, the parent, the pupil, the care provider, our aim is to work in collaboration with you to find suitable placements for your child.
+The employer, the parent, the learner, the care provider, our aim is to work in collaboration with you to find suitable placements for your child.
 We are open to suggestions and strongly advise you look into placement opportunities with your child from the end of year 9.
-This year, our 10s pupils secured placements in prominent and inspiring companies such as Western Power Distribution, Avon Wildlife Trust, Weston Museum, Banwell Pottery, and Batello Garden Design.
-Your contacts at home could enable us to work constructively with more of these large, respectable companies to secure placements for future pupils.
+This year, our 10s learners secured placements in prominent and inspiring companies such as Western Power Distribution, Avon Wildlife Trust, Weston Museum, Banwell Pottery, and Batello Garden Design.
+Your contacts at home could enable us to work constructively with more of these large, respectable companies to secure placements for future learners.
 Equally, if you are reading this as an employer and would like to build your portfolio to include becoming a secondary work experience provider, we would like to hear from you.
-There is a lot of pride and knowledge to be gained as an employer when taking on a work experience pupil and as a school we would like to support you in achieving this.
+There is a lot of pride and knowledge to be gained as an employer when taking on a work experience learner and as a school we would like to support you in achieving this.